Hoarding Behavior Program

 What is Hoarding?

-Hoarding is a symptom of an underlying mental health condition.
-Blaming someone for it is like blaming a person with schizophrenia for hearing voices—it’s a manifestation, not a choice.
+Hoarding disorder is a mental health condition resulting in the accumulation of an excessive number of objects in the home.
+Blaming someone for having too many possessions is like blaming a person with schizophrenia for hearing voices—the behavior is a symptom of the illness, not a choice.

 Only a small percentage of hoarding behavior is visible, with most of its causes lying beneath the surface, like an iceberg.